-The most eqregious permit violations, however, were uncovered at a Buddhist monastery in western Thailand which had a thriving business for tourists to handle and have their photos taken with tigers.
+The most egregious permit violations, however, were uncovered at a Buddhist monastery in western Thailand which had a thriving business for tourists to handle and have their photos taken with tigers.
 In 1999-2000, it obtained eight tiger cubs it said were orphaned; the cubs were seized as government property (as they had been acquired and held without permits) but were allowed to remain at the facility, which was not authorized to breed tigers or trade (BBC 2016, Thailand CITES MA in litt.
 2018).
-Several NGOs documented a growing tiger population and illegal trade in tiger parts over the years, as well as the unlawful import of captive tigers from Lao PDR into the facility (CFW 2008, Cee4Life 2016a).
+Several NGOs documented a growing tiger population and illegal trade in tiger parts over the years, as well as the unlawful import of captive tigers from Lao People's Democratic Republic into the facility (CFW 2008, Cee4Life 2016a).
 According to BBC (2016), in the ensuing years there were several unsuccessful attempts to confiscate tigers from the growing population.
 In April 2016, a small area nearby the facility was granted a zoo license, but not the facility itself (Thailand CITES MA in litt.
 2018), and then in June 2016 officials raided the facility, after obtaining a court order allowing them to enter the temple (BBC 2016), likely building on recorded evidence of illegal trade collected by an NGO (Cee4Life 2016a,b).
-They removed 137 tigers, averaging 20 per day (Ramsey 2016, Figure 32), which were relocated to two approved shelter facilities.
-They also confiscated 60 frozen and preserved tiger cubs, along with 1,000 amulets containing tiger skin (Figure 21), whole tiger skins, and tiger teeth (Ramsey 2016).
-DNA collected from some of the dead tiger cubs did not match the DNA of any of the confiscated tigers (Cee4Life 2016b), and 22 suspects were charged with wildlife trafficking and illegal possession (Reuters 2016), although as of February 2018 the case had yet to reach the prosecution stage (NGOs 2018, Wipatayotin 2018).
-The licensed facility nearby is still not authorized to operate as a zoo, although its license is valid until April 2021, because it is under inspection by the Department of Special Investigation and authorities are considering whether to amend the license holder's name following a corporate restructuring of the facility raided in June 2016 (Thailand CITES MA in litt.
-2018).
+They removed 137 tigers, averaging 20 per day (Ramsey 2016, Figure 32), which were relocated to two approved shelter facilities.59 They also confiscated 60 frozen and preserved tiger cubs, along with 1,000 amulets containing tiger skin (Figure 21), whole tiger skins, and tiger teeth (Ramsey 2016).
+DNA collected from some of the dead tiger cubs did not match the DNA of any of the confiscated tigers (Cee4Life 2016b), and 22 suspects were charged with wildlife trafficking and illegal possession (Reuters 2016), although as of February 2018 the case had yet to reach the prosecution stage (NGOs 2018,

-&lt;sup>58 Khao Son Captive Breeding and Khao Prathap Chang Captive Breeding (Thailand CITES MA in litt.
+59 Khao Son Captive Breeding and Khao Prathap Chang Captive Breeding (Thailand CITES MA in litt.
 2018)